 Context for Malachi

-After the Assyrian invasion, Babylonian exile and captivity, and Persian rule, the Jewish people were finally allowed to return home to Jerusalem and their homeland.
+After the Assyrian invasion, Babylonian exile and captivity, and Persian rule, the Jewish people were finally allowed to return home to Jerusalem.
 Malachi deals with the period of time after the people of Israel rebuilt the Temple and returned to the law and practices laid out by God.

 Malachi’s theme is one of both judgment and restoration.
 The central message is that God, as Israel’s ultimate and great king, will hold the people accountable for the wickedness they have enacted.
 But God will also bless and preserve God's people, protecting them and restoring them to righteousness.
 The book concludes with an announcement that the Day of the Lord is coming.